 Why is BVA crucial in testing?

-BVA is crucial because it methodically reviews boundary conditions, which often give rise to system failures and sometimes create significant problems for the business.
-It helps testers wisely invest their effort where they can best have the highest return on their efforts.
+BVA is essential because it focuses on boundary conditions, which are often the rise cause of system failures and significant business issues.
+By targeting these areas, BVA helps testers focus their efforts where they can yield the highest return.

 Examples of boundaries in software applications